 - Bake at 350° for 1 hour.
-Uncover; bake 15-30 minutes longer or until a meat thermometer reads 170°, basting occasionally with pan drippings.
+Uncover; bake 15-30 minutes longer or until a thermometer reads 170°, basting occasionally with pan drippings.
 Let stand for 15 minutes before slicing.
 Yield: 8 servings.

 Originally published as Southwestern Stuffed Turkey Breast in Light & Tasty October/November 2006, p43